mendersoftware/mender-docs/03.Client-installation/01.Overview/docs.md

 Mender on top of an existing Linux OS as described in the [Debian package](../02.Install-with-Debian-package/docs.md) chapter.

-For a more general overview of where the Mender client fits in as part of the deployment process, please see the [Architecture overview](../../02.Overview/01.Introduction/docs.md).
+For a more general overview of where the Mender-update client fits in as part of the deployment process, please see the [Architecture overview](../../02.Overview/01.Introduction/docs.md).